 Westminster uses the Saxon mathematics program to teach lower school students new concepts through a cyclical progression to ensure that students obtain mastery of foundational skills through the use of a variety of manipulatives in whole group and small group settings.

-Westminster offers Honors Math as an enrichment program for students in third through fifth grades who excel in mathematics.
-Honors Math focuses on problem solving concepts and skills allowing students to develop a deeper level of understanding of the math curriculum through weekly challenges and real life based projects.
+Westminster offers Honors Math as an enrichment program for students in forth and fifth grades who excel in mathematics.
+Honors Math focuses on problem solving concepts and skills allowing students to develop a deeper level of understanding of the math curriculum through weekly challenges and real-life based projects.

 Westminster students learn to write well by imitating the classical literature being studied in their classes.
 The “Imitations in Writing” curriculum used at Westminster develops reading comprehension and summarizing skills in students, while also honing basic paragraph writing and outlining.

 Using “The Story of the World” curriculum, Westminster students learn history in a unique and exciting way.
 Westminster students are taught to understand and appreciate American and World History through a Christian worldview giving them an accurate perspective on why and how historical events occurred.

 Westminster instructors teach lower school science using a thematic approach with the belief that depth of knowledge is best obtained through investigation and exploration.
 Science class consists of hands-on experiences and interactive note-booking.

 Westminster teaches Bible classes using “The Gospel Project” curriculum in first grade and “Veritas” in second through fifth grades which allow students to read, study and learn how stories in the Bible point to Jesus.
 Each week, lower school students attend chapel where they learn more about God through music and chapel speakers.
 Prayer and scripture memorization are integral parts of this curriculum.

 Third through fifth grade students take Latin weekly.
 We believe that studying Latin allows students to develop a deeper understanding of the English language, as well as begin a basic study of word morphology and etymology.